 If you’d like to see the top of the “rockpile” but don’t want to hike, the cog rail up Mt Washington is a fun (and easy) way to get there.
 Another common but easy way to get up to the mountain is the Mt Washington Auto Road.
 However, this route is accessible from the other side of Mt.
 Washington, about an hour drive away.

-Also within easy reach of the house is Franconia Notch – you probably drove through it on your way up.
+Another great area to visit is Franconia Notch – you probably drove through it on your way up.
 Head West on 302, and at the traffic light in Twin Mountain, take a left onto Rt 3 South.
 Some of our favorite hikes are between the Cannon Mountain ski resort, and the town of Lincoln.